MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 > * Add an Outlook channel for your bot.
 > * Sideload your updated app in Teams.

-The rest of this guide walks you through the above steps and show how to preview your message extension in Outlook for Windows, Desktop, and Web.
+The rest of this guide walks you through the above steps and show how to preview your message extension in Outlook for Windows desktop and Web.

 ## Prerequisites